Themistocles

 In the years after Marathon, and in the run-up to the second Persian invasion of 480–479 BC, Themistocles became the most prominent politician in Athens.
-He continued to advocate for a strong Athenian Navy, and in 483 BC he persuaded the Athenians to build a fleet of 200 triremes; these proved crucial in the forthcoming conflict with Persia.
-During the second invasion, he effectively commanded the Greek allied navy at the battles of Artemisium and Salamis in 480 BC.
+He continued to advocate for a strong Athenian navy, and in 483 BC he persuaded the Athenians to build a fleet of 200 triremes; these proved crucial in the forthcoming conflict with Persia.
+During the second invasion, he commanded the Athenian navy at the battles of Artemisium and Salamis in 480 BC.
 Due to his subterfuge, the Allies successfully lured the Persian fleet into the Straits of Salamis, and the decisive Greek victory there was the turning point of the war.
 The invasion was conclusively repulsed the following year after the Persian defeat at the land Battle of Plataea.

 After the conflict ended, Themistocles continued his pre-eminence among Athenian politicians.
 However, he aroused the hostility of Sparta by ordering the re-fortification of Athens, and his perceived arrogance began to alienate him from the Athenians.
 In 472 or 471 BC, he was ostracised, and went into exile in Argos.
 The Spartans now saw an opportunity to destroy Themistocles, and implicated him in the alleged treasonous plot of 478 BC of their own general Pausanias.
 Themistocles thus fled from southern Greece.
 Alexander I of Macedon (r.
 498–454 BC) temporarily gave him sanctuary at Pydna before he traveled to Asia Minor, where he entered the service of the Persian king Artaxerxes I (reigned 465–424 BC).
 He was made governor of Magnesia, and lived there for the rest of his life.

 Themistocles died in 459 BC, probably of natural causes.
 His reputation was posthumously rehabilitated, and he was re-established as a hero of the Athenian, and indeed Greek, cause.
 Themistocles can still reasonably be thought of as "the man most instrumental in achieving the salvation of Greece" from the Persian threat, as Plutarch describes him.
 His naval policies would have a lasting impact on Athens as well, since maritime power became the cornerstone of the Athenian Empire and golden age.
 Thucydides assessed Themistocles as "a man who exhibited the most indubitable signs of genius; indeed, in this particular he has a claim on our admiration quite extraordinary and unparalleled".